yueyanglu/yueyanglu.github.io/_pages/research.md

 The eddy-induced advection plays an important role in the generation of filaments and fronts and the enhancement of material dispersion and mixing.

- - Eddy-induced material dispersion is effectively represented by the generalized advection:
+ - Eddy-induced material dispersion is effectively represented by the generalized advection ([Lu et al., 2022](/assets/documents/Lu_et_al2022.pdf)):

 <img src="../assets/images/dispersion.png" alt="Eddy-induced dispersion" width="400px">